cblanken/cblanken.github.io/content/journal/language_transfer.md

 [Android](https://play.google.com/store/apps/details?id=org.languagetransfer)
 apps.

-I've personally only completed the German cource, but I intend to complete the Spanish and French courses as well.
+I've personally only completed the German course, but I intend to complete the Spanish and French courses as well.

 I think these courses exhibit a few important aspects of learning that make